-The first and simplest solution to this problem is simply to deposit more ink - for example for our standard 20 x 15 mm substrates we might increase the dispense volume on the pipettor from 20 to 50 or even 100 µl.
+The first and simplest solution to this problem is simply to deposit more ink - for example for with standard 20 x 15 mm substrates you might increase the dispense volume on the pipettor from 20 to 50 or even 100 µl.
 Increasing the temperature of the ink and dispensing warm or hot can also help by reducing the surface tension and increase the evaporation rate so that there is less time for the ink to dewet from the surface.

 However, if the above options don't work then it is usually necessary to either change the solvent in the ink to something with a lower surface tension or to treat the substrate in some way such as by a UV/ozone or oxygen plasma to increase surface energy (note that this is often not desirable for organic based transistors where a low surface energy is key to high performance).

-Common Spin Coating Defects: Pin Holes & Comet Streaks
+Pin Hole Defects & Comet Streaks